conedevelopment/i18n/README.md

 ### Initializing a translation instance

-From this point you can initialize the translation service anywhere from your applivation.
+From this point you can initialize the translation service anywhere from your application.

+You can pass any kind of object you want to the constructor.
+It's useful if you need multiple translator instances on the JS side.

 ```js
 let translator = new I18n(window.translations);